John McCain to lie in state at U.S. Capitol, an honor bestowed on only 30 other people

 McCain died Saturday evening after a year-long battle with brain cancer.
 He was 81.

+A formal ceremony will be held in the Capitol Rotunda at about 11 a.m.
+Friday, McCain's office announced, followed by an opportunity for members of the public to file by the senator's casket from 2 to 8 p.m.

-No dates were announced for the ceremony at the U.S. Capitol, and McConnell said details would be provided in the near future.
-The McCain family is planning funeral arrangements, to include a full-dress service at Washington National Cathedral and burial in the U.S. Naval Academy Cemetery in Annapolis, Md.
+The McCain family is planning funeral arrangements, which will include a full-dress service at Washington National Cathedral at about 10 a.m.
+Saturday and private burial at the U.S. Naval Academy Cemetery in Annapolis, Maryland, at about 2 p.m.
+Sunday.

 The last person to lie in state at the Capitol was Sen. Daniel Inouye, president pro tem of the Senate, who died in office in December 2012.
-Others have included 11 U.S. presidents dating back to Abraham Lincoln; two vice presidents; six other members of Congress; three military leaders, and the unknown soldiers from World Wars I and II, the Korean War and the Vietnam War.
+Others have included 11 U.S. presidents dating to Abraham Lincoln, including four who were assassinated; two vice presidents; six other members of Congress; three military leaders; and the unknown soldiers from World Wars I and II, the Korean War and the Vietnam War.

 The Rev. Billy Graham earlier this year became one of four people who have lain in honor at the Capitol, which is different from lying in state.
 Also included in that list were civil rights leader Rosa Parks and two Capitol police officers killed on duty.